-Mr. Beytagh stated the case for the prosecution, from which it appeared that the prisoner had an execution against the goods of a person named Gillooly, and when the sheriff seized, Mr. Holmes put in the landlord's claim for rent, which swept away the whole of the proceeds.
-Mr. Holmes, at the same time, offered to give the prisoner the sum of £10, which, however, the prisoner refused; but, returning some days after, said he would take it Mr. Holmes, however, had in the meantime credited the full amount to the claim of the landlord, and therefore was unable to repeat his offer.
-This so annoyed the prisoner that he became very abusive of Mr. Holmes, calling him "Tyrant Holmes," and such like names, and using towards him expressions identical with those contained in the letter...
+Mr Beytagh stated the case for the prosecution, from which it appeared that the prisoner had an execution against the goods of a person named Gillooly, and when the sheriff seized, Mr Holmes put in the landlord's claim for rent, which swept away the whole of the proceeds.
+Mr Holmes, at the same time, offered to give the prisoner the sum of £10, which, however, the prisoner refused; but, returning some days after, said he would take it Mr Holmes, however, had in the meantime credited the full amount to the claim of the landlord and therefore was unable to repeat his offer.
+This so annoyed the prisoner that he became very abusive of Mr Holmes, calling him "Tyrant Holmes," and such like names, and using towards him expressions identical to those contained in the letter...
 The jury returned a verdict of Not Guilty.
 [Dublin Evening Mail - Thursday 05 March 1863]

 Mr Harrison triumphantly boats that if "he" was at home, Healy would keep far away from his "cottage,” and Mr Swiney said if the defendant took his advice he would to the gates of h—l (we really cannot inform our readers where they us situate, never having met them in our travels) before he would go within an acre of the noted Attorney’s residence.
 So ends the assault and battery on "Woodbine Cottage.’
 [Roscommon Journal, and Western Impartial Reporter - Saturday 22 February 1862]